jodur/ESPEASY_Plugin_ITHO/README.md

 For the lazy people or people with no codeskills a binary is added for ESPEASY with all stable plugins including this plugin

+When using a Wemos D1 mini, you have to remove D1 and D2 from I2C on the hardware page, because one of the pins must be used as Intterupt pin.
+See note above concerning the interrupt pins.